McGillan History, Family Crest & Coats of Arms

 Early History of the McGillan family

-Another 198 words (14 lines of text) covering the year 1351 is included under the topic Early McGillan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McGillan research.
+Another 74 words (5 lines of text) covering the years 1351, 1565 and 1621 are included under the topic Early McGillan History in all our PDF Extended History products and printed products wherever possible.

 McGillan Spelling Variations